JayvonK/tipcalculator/README.md

     - The custom button you have functioning as a Custom tip "percent" button.
 Usually at restaraunts I think it would more likely serve as a custom tip "amount" vs a percent.
 You can check with the TAs on that though since it's a little ambiguous from the prototype.
     - More niche, but technically you can't have a decimal number of people, so I would restrict the input to only be whole numbers and likewise for the bill only take values up to 2 decimal places.
 E.g. $5.50 is fine but $5.551 is not

+- Organization:
+    - In your code, you have a lot of repeated functions that are only slightly different for the tip buttons.
+I would simplify them down to just one function that takes in a "tip value" parameter and maybe map through an array of values to make all of your buttons

 Vercel Link: https://tipcalculator-ashy.vercel.app/